 9. Reliable mortgage lender

 Your lender is your financial partner in the process.
 They are the ones who will examine your application, explain your loan options, and secure the funding for your house.
+Finding a lender who communicates openly and answers your questions matters as much as finding the lowest rate.

 Finding a lender who openly communicates and is willing to answer your questions is as important as finding the lowest rate.
 So, take some time and compare a few different lenders.
 Pay attention to the loan types they offer, customer service, and perks (such as down payment assistance).
 Obtain a pre-approval letter from a couple of your top options to test their service in action and compare the terms and costs.